mathmed/free-games-steam/README.md

 # free-games-steam
-API with interface to view all games with 100 percent off Steam
+API with interface to view all games with 100 percent off Steam.
+Using React Native, NodeJS and Firebase.

 ## CORE
 The CORE creates the database with the free games.
 In this project, it's used Firebase Database or JSON files to storage the games info.